Skip to main content

 Zebulon B. Vance, governor of North Carolina during the devastating years of the Civil War, has long sparked controversy and spirited political comment among scholars.

-Crossroads of Freedom - Antietam
+Crossroads of Freedom - Antietam by

 Call Number: 973.7 MCP